“As an Amazon Associate, I earn from qualifying purchases.”

 Then they were randomised to one of two groups.

-One group, the low-fat group was instructed to eat lots of vegetables but combine it with things like brown rice and beans and things like that and cooked in a way that they’re low fat.
+One group, the low-fat group was instructed to eat lots of vegetables but combine it with things like brown rice and beans and things like that and cook in a way that they’re low fat.
 The other group to eat low carbs, where they also emphasize fresh vegetables but eg the broccoli might be prepared along with parmesan cheese and a lot of olive oil.

 They’ve found that after 12 months weight loss was pretty much equal in both groups, slight trend toward the low carbs group doing better but not much.
 That was probably a substantial difference same on fasting glucose, except that someone surprisingly was better improved.
 And this is a measure of whether people are likely to go on to diabetes.